-- 10. The key elements of the council's governance arrangements are detailed in the council's Local Code of Corporate Governance.
-This sets out the key documents and processes that determine the way the council is directed and controlled to meet the seven core principles of the CIPFA/ SOLACE Framework. - 11.
-The Constitution Working Group, which consists of the lead members of each political party, and is chaired by the Leader of the council, proposed amendments to the Constitution during the year which were approved by the Council.
-Changes following the annual review of the Constitution were approved by the council in May 2019. - 12.
+- 11. The key elements of the council's governance arrangements are detailed in the council's Local Code of Corporate Governance.
+This sets out the key documents and processes that determine the way the council is directed and controlled to meet the seven core principles of the CIPFA/ SOLACE Framework. - 12.
+The Constitution Working Group, which consists of the lead members of each political party, and is chaired by the Leader of the Council, proposed amendments to the Constitution.
+Changes following the annual review of the Constitution were due to be submitted for approval by the Council in May 2020, but this was postponed due to the COVID-19 pandemic. - 13.
 The arrangements and rules of procedure for the Overview and Scrutiny function, including the membership, functions and scope of the Overview and Scrutiny Board and each Committee is set out in detail in the Constitution.
-Terms of Reference for the Board and Committees are set within the context of the Council Plan and the Sustainable Community Strategy.
-The Head of Strategy is the designated scrutiny officer to discharge the functions required under the Localism Act 2011. - 13.
-The following sections demonstrate assurance that the council has complied with each of these principles in practice, and also highlights where we have further improved our corporate governance arrangements during 2018/19.
+Terms of Reference for the Board and Committees are set within the context of the Council Plan and the County Durham Vision 2035.
+The Head of Strategy is the designated scrutiny officer to discharge the functions required under the Localism Act 2011. - 14.
+The following sections demonstrate assurance that the Council has complied with each of these principles in practice, and also highlights where we have further improved our corporate governance arrangements during 2019/20.